Music Connects Us to the Divine

 Let's move away from religion and look at Professor J. R. R. Tolkien's creation myth from the Silmarillion.
 For those unfamiliar with Tolkien's writings the Silmarillion is the history of the first age of middle earth, as told from the elvish perspective.
 Incidentally Tolkien, a colleague and close friend of C. S. Lewis, was a devout Catholic.

-The Silmarillion is a beautiful read and, while not wanting to give too much away, let me just say that music was fundamental to the act of creation.
+The Silmarillion is a beautiful read and, while not wanting to give too much away, let me just say that music was fundamental to the creation myth explored in that particular history.

 The Divine and I